 The tournaments at Americas Cardroom include the occasional freeroll and microstakes events with buyins of less than $1.
 The most expensive events on the weekly schedule occur on Sundays.
 There’s a $100,000 guaranteed Sunday Special tourney that costs $200 + $15 to enter and a $20K guaranteed $500 + $30 High roller event.

 Smaller tournaments may draw up to 1,000 participants while the more costly ones attract only a few hundred.
 Americas Cardroom sometimes runs series, like the Online Super Series (OSS) and High Five events.
 Some of the more popular of these series events draw more than 500 entrants.

 Be on the lookout for the $500 + $40 Million Dollar Sunday tournaments.
 These events run once every few months and come with a mammoth $1,000,000 guarantee!
-This is the largest recurring online poker tournament open to residents of the Unites States, so it’s perfect if you like high-stakes action and seven-figure prize pools.
+This is one of the largest recurring online poker tournament, so it’s perfect if you like high-stakes action and seven-figure prize pools.